lpereira/lwan/README.md

 start.
 (This check is only performed on Linux as a safeguard for malconfiguration.)

+> :magic_wand: **Tip:** Declare a Straitjacket right before a `site` section
+> in such a way that configuration files and private data (e.g. TLS keys)
+> are out of reach of the server after initialization has taken place.

 | Option | Type | Default | Description |
 |--------|------|---------|-------------|
 | `user` | `str`  | `NULL` | Drop privileges to this user name |